 Hi!
-My name is Michaela Jampierre, I'm a junior at UMass and I'm from Connecticut.
+My name is Michaela Jampierre, I'm a senior at UMass and I'm from Connecticut.
 I study communication and journalism, and am a member of the Chi Omega sorority on campus.This semester, I'm most excited to learn about digital communication on a broader scale.
 This job allows me to pair my love for writing with digital media, and I can't wait to learn more from it!

 Where is your hometown, and how does it compare to Amherst?